UniversalDependencies/docs/_ka/index.md

 ### Tags

-* UD_Georgian-GLC treebank uses all UPOS tags except of [DET](https://universaldependencies.org/u/pos/DET.html).
+* The UD_Georgian-GLC treebank uses all UPOS tags except [DET](https://universaldependencies.org/u/pos/DET.html).
+* The UD_Georgian-GNC treebank uses all UPOS tags except [X](https://universaldependencies.org/u/pos/X.html).

 * There are two types of particles (PART) in Georgian.
-Those acting as separate words subdivided into different lexical classes: არ 'not', ვერ 'not' etc.) and those belonging to clitics and occupying concrete slots in the nominal or verbal paradigm: −ღა, -ცა etc. Thus, the PART tag is assigned to those particles, which act as separate tokens and the verbal particle denoting the indirect speech markers: -მეთქი 'As I said', -ო 'as he/them said' etc.
+Those acting as separate words subdivided into different lexical classes: არ 'not', ვერ 'not (able)' etc.) and those belonging to clitics and occupying concrete slots in the nominal or verbal paradigm: −ღა, -ცა etc. Thus, the PART tag is assigned to those particles, which act as separate tokens and the verbal particle denoting the indirect speech markers: -მეთქი 'As I said', -ო 'as he/them said' etc.
 * Auxiliaries (AUX) add functional and grammatical meaning to the sentence, expressing tense, aspect, mood, etc., and can be of two types: (a) those which accompany the nominal paradigm and (b) those which accompany the verbal paradigm.
-If the auxiliaries are represented as clitics: მთავარია = მთავარი + ა 'it is important', სახლია = სახლი + ა 'it is a house', they are considered as copula verbs and assigned cop in DEPREL; while if they act as separate words: უნდა 'it should', შეუძლია 'it can' etc., they are considered as auxiliaries and assigned aux in DEPREL.
+If the auxiliaries are represented as clitics: მთავარია = მთავარი + ა 'it is important', სახლია = სახლი + ა 'it is a house', they are considered copula verbs and assigned cop in DEPREL; while if they act as separate words: უნდა 'it should', შეუძლია 'it can' etc., they are considered auxiliaries and assigned aux in DEPREL.
 * Verbal forms indicating verbal nouns or verbal adjectives are assigned a tag VERB with additional information on the features of verbal forms, especially, participles are assigned: VerbForm=Part, while masdars - VerbForm=Vnoun.

 ---